 When you are looking to buy a home, it’s important to make sure you select a mortgage that works best for your financial situation.
-Many people consider FHA vs Conventional Loan as they are two of the most common types of mortgages.
+Many people consider either an FHA vs Conventional Loan as they are two of the most common types of mortgages.

 Here’s what you need to know about both types of mortgages so you can get qualified to purchase the home of your dreams.